 Lastly, consider the possibility that the conversation doesn’t go the way you planned.
 What will you do?
 Anticipate and plan other options so you can make good choices when you’re in the heat of a tough conversation.
 With practice, these quick tips could get started on your journey of having your crucial conversation.

-Check out our Communication and Impact page to learn more about how you and your team can have Crucial Conversations.
+Check out our page and register your interest if you want to find out more about how you and your team can get involved with Crucial Conversations.